KenSimpson-BJs/blookmreach_ts/src/components/BannerCTA/README.md

 ## Component Properties

 - ### Max Width – required
-  Used to control the max width of the banner container.
+  Required dropdown field used to control the max width of the banner container.
 The outermost element of BannerCTA spans full width regardless of the size selected by the dropdown
   - maxWidth [dropdown: string] {default: “1280px”}
     - Values: [“900px”¸ “1280px”, “Full”]
 - ### Image Format – required